Noblis/INVSC-janice/docs/source/api/gallery.rst

     JaniceTemplate tmpl; // Where tmpl is a valid template object created
                          // previously
-    const JaniceTemplateId id = 0; // A unique integer id to associate with tmpl.
+    JaniceTemplateId id = 0; // A unique integer id to associate with tmpl.

     JaniceGallery gallery; // Where gallery is a valid gallery object created
                            // previously that does not have a template with id '0'